Accuracy 99.9%50,000+ UsersPageSpeed 98/100Updated March 2026Free License

 When should I refinance my car loan?

-You should consider refinancing your car loan when interest rates have dropped since you took out your original loan, when your credit score has improved significantly (even 50+ points can make a difference), or when you want to change your loan term.
+You should consider refinancing your car loan when interest rates have dropped since you took out your original loan, when your credit score has improved significantly (even 50+ points can make a difference), or when you change your loan term.
 Generally, if you can reduce your interest rate by at least 1-2 percentage points, refinancing is worth pursuing.
 Our auto refinance calculator can help you determine your exact savings and break-even point.
 I've seen borrowers save anywhere from $500 to $4,000+ in total interest by refinancing at the right time.

 How much does it cost to refinance a car loan?